Skip to content

-The very short answer is – yes, you can get car finance with bad credit, but it’ll probably be a bit more expensive.
+Short answer: yes.
+You can get car finance with bad credit – but it’ll probably be a bit more expensive.

-Of course, the more detailed answer is that you can get car finance with bad credit, but you’ll need to very carefully consider the affordability of the agreement.
-You’ll likely face higher interest rates than those with better credit scores, increasing the overall cost of the finance package.
+The more detailed answer is that you can get car finance with bad credit, but you’ll need to very carefully consider the affordability of the agreement.
+You’ll almost certainly face higher interest rates than those with better credit scores, which increases the overall finance package cost.

 Our guide to bad-credit car finance is here to help you get a better understanding of what finance deals might work for you, the barriers you might face, and how you can improve your credit score to bring your costs down.
 Read on to learn more: